 The laughs can’t last for long though.
 The stakes are much higher than for a hockey match, football game or Jamaican bobsled team.
 If the Mire win, everyone in this village dies.
 The weight of that rests heavily on the Doctor’s shoulders.

 This is a great episode for Capaldi, who gets to show that responsibility on every square inch of that deeply lined face.
 But he also gets to be funny and soulful.
 My favourite aspect is his ability to hear and translate the cries of a baby.
 P-Cap sells it.
-You really believe that he can speak baby and that his outlook on the fate of this ragtag bunch is changed irrevocably because of it.
+You really believe that he can speak baby, and translate not just the jokey asides about breast milk and nappy changes that Closing Time gave us, but also the primal fears and needs of a newborn.
+His outlook on the fate of this ragtag bunch is changed irrevocably because of it.

 On top of that, he gets to play out the Doctor’s grief and anger when his new friend Ashildr (Maisie Williams) is killed in battle, his furious determination to bring her back to life and the slow, hangover of a realisation that he may have sentenced this young girl to immortality.
 For a jokey script, it ends on a note of foreboding.
 In fact, it’s not miles away from the feel of Donald Cotton’s Hartnell stories, with historical settings full of gags which turn serious in the final reel.